 Since the TOSRV route runs along the Scioto River valley, it avoids the large hills of southern Ohio.
 The first 50 miles south of Columbus include some slight grades, and from mile 50 to mile 65 there are a series of short, steep hills.
 The remaining miles to Portsmouth are relatively flat for a total of 105 miles (169 kilometers) for the day.[1]
 The Tour returns to Columbus along the same route.

-The tour was started in 1962 by Charles and Greg Siple, a father and son, and grew from there to become one of the largest bicycling tours in America, having 2,672 riders in 2010.
+The tour was started in 1962 by Charles and Greg Siple, a father and son, having 2,672 riders in 2010.
 The most riders the tour ever hosted was in 1989 with 6,650 riders.
 A staggered start was necessary beginning in 1973 when the tour reached 2,500 cyclists.
-People come from all over the nation and Canada to ride TOSRV.
-Charlie Pace was named director of the tour in 1967 and retired after the 50th anniversary ride in 2011.[3]
-The tour is now an important part of the culture in Portsmouth, which is known as the city of murals for the colorful depictions of its history on the flood walls.
-One of the murals is a depiction of the tour.[4]
+Charlie Pace was named director of the tour in 1967 and retired after the 50th anniversary ride in 2011.[2]
+The tour is now considered an important part of the culture in Portsmouth, having a mural that depicts the tour.[3]

 2017 TOSRV 56